 Helpful Web Sites:

-- Find out how outstanding volunteers are making a difference in the lives of others and get inspired to find new ways to make a difference in your community: Prime Minister’s Volunteer Awards.
+- Find out how outstanding volunteers are making a difference in the lives of others and get inspired to find new ways to make a difference in your community: Canada’s Volunteer Awards.

 - Find volunteer opportunities at a volunteer centre in your area by visiting the Volunteer Canada Web site.